stan-dev/math/README.md

 log normal(1 | 2, 3)=-2.07311
 ```

-The first make command with the `math-libs` target ensures that all binary dependencies are build and ready to use.
+The first make command with the `math-libs` target ensures that all binary dependencies are built and ready to use.
 The second make command ensures that all dependencies of Stan Math are available to the compiler.
 These are:

 * Stan Math Library:  path to source directory that contains `stan` as a subdirectory
 * Eigen C++ Matrix Library:  path to source directory that contains `Eigen` as a subdirectory